HSBC

 HSBC Mobile Accessibility Guidelines

-These guidelines established a set of principles when designing and building native app interfaces (to learn more about this topic I also recommend taking a look at The Scene Club).
+These guidelines established a set of principles when designing and building native app interfaces.
 Their definition fit into other documentation and inform accessibility consideration across mobile product delivery.
 However, the documents shown below were not updated, so I also researched about new UX trends available by then.

 • hsbc-digital-inclusion-1